Affiliate links on Android Authority may earn us a commission. Learn more.

 The POCO F4 GT is the best budget gaming phone

 Want a cheap gaming phone?
 The POCO F4 GT is a fantastic option, but only for those outside of the US.
-It has a lot of flagship specs for a €599 phone, but once again, you are sacrificing long-term update support.
+It has a lot of flagship specs for a €599 phone, but you are sacrificing long-term update support.

 Starting with specs, you’re getting the same Snapdragon 8 Gen 1 processor found in phones that cost $200 to $300 more.
-In our testing, we found it can go toe-to-toe with the Galaxy S22 Ultra, although it ran hot without the enhanced thermals found in more expensive gaming phones.
+In our testing, we found it can go toe-to-toe with the (now two-year-old) Galaxy S22 Ultra, although it ran hot without the enhanced thermals found in more expensive gaming phones.
 We did, however, love the retractable shoulder buttons.
 They provide nice feedback, and can be mapped to on-screen virtual buttons via the Game Turbo side menu.

 While gaming will be great on this phone, it’s a mediocre camera phone.
 We found the primary shooter to be fine in daylight, but it struggled at night.
 The other two were pretty disappointing, with a lot of noise and poor color reproduction.
 Again though, that shouldn’t be a dealbreaker for anyone looking for a cheap gaming phone.